top of page

 Our Approach

-Maryam Tree Center advances its mission through a structured, research-driven approach grounded in public health principles, psychological science, Islamic psychology, and systems-level analysis.
+Maryam Tree Center advances its mission through a structured, research-driven approach grounded in public health frameworks, psychological science, Islamic psychology, and systems-level analysis.
 The Center produces applied research, translates findings into accessible formats, and engages in collaborative partnerships to ensure real-world relevance and impact.

 The Center recognizes that psychological well-being is shaped by structural conditions, including healthcare access, food insecurity, incarceration, social neglect, and institutional decision-making.
 Its work examines how policies, procedures, service gaps, and resource allocation influence trauma, chronic stress, emotional functioning, identity, and resilience.